-- 65. General - In order to assess an institution's compliance with the requirements on calculating the own funds requirement for CVA risk, as referred to in Article 383 of the CRR, the ECB, in particular, verifies the institution's:

-- (a) compliance with the requirements, as referred to in Commission Delegated Regulation (EU) No 526/201446, under Article 383(7) of the CRR, hereinafter referred to as the "RTS on CVA", as further laid out in paragraph 66; - (b) compliance with the own funds requirement calculation for CVA risk, as referred to in Articles 383 and 386 of the CRR, and, if applicable, the calculation of the own funds requirement for CCR using the M parameter in accordance with 162(2) of the CRR, as further laid out in paragraph 67. - 2.
-For the purposes of sub-paragraph (1), the ECB: - (a) reviews the institution's relevant internal policies; - (b) reviews the institution's technical documentation on the estimation methodology and process; - (c) reviews and challenges the model development manuals, methodologies and processes; - (d) reviews the meeting minutes of the institution's internal bodies, including the management body, model committee or other committees; - (e) reviews the reports on the A-CVA over time and the recommendations by the organisational unit calculating the CVA, the validation function, the internal audit function or any other control function of the institution; - (f) assesses the progress reports on the institution's efforts to correct shortfalls and mitigate risks detected during audits, validations and monitoring; - (g) obtains written statements from or interviews the staff and senior management of the institution. - 3.
-For the purposes of sub-paragraph (1), the ECB may also: - (a) request the provision of additional documentation or analysis substantiating the institution's methodological choices and the results obtained; - (b) conduct supervisory estimations or replicate the institution's estimations of the own funds requirement using the relevant data supplied by the institution; - (c) request and analyse the credit spread data used in the process of calculating the own funds requirement;
+- In order to assess an institution's compliance with the requirements on calculating the own funds requirement for CVA risk, as referred to in Article 383 of the CRR, the ECB, in particular, verifies the institution's: - (a) compliance with the requirements, as referred to in Commission Delegated Regulation (EU) No 526/2014, under Article 383(7) of the CRR, hereinafter referred to as the "RTS on CVA", as further laid out in paragraph 66; - (b) compliance with the own funds requirement calculation for CVA risk, as referred to in Articles 383 and 386 of the CRR, and, if applicable, the calculation of the own funds requirement for CCR using the M parameter in accordance with 162(2) of the CRR, as further laid out in paragraph 67. - 2.
+For the purposes of sub-paragraph (1), the ECB: - (a) reviews the institution's relevant internal policies; - (b) reviews the institution's technical documentation on the estimation methodology and process; - (c) reviews and challenges the model development manuals, methodologies and processes; - (d) reviews the meeting minutes of the institution's internal bodies, including the management body, model committee or other committees; - (e) reviews the reports on the A-CVA over time and the recommendations by the organisational unit calculating the CVA, the validation function, the internal audit function or any other control function of the institution;

-46 Commission Delegated Regulation (EU) No 526/2014 of 12 March 2014 supplementing Regulation (EU) No 575/2013 of the European Parliament and of the Council with regard to regulatory technical standards for determining proxy spread and limited smaller portfolios for credit valuation adjustment risk (OJ L 148, 20.5.2014, p.
+&lt;sup>45 Commission Delegated Regulation (EU) No 526/2014 of 12 March 2014 supplementing Regulation (EU) No 575/2013 of the European Parliament and of the Council with regard to regulatory technical standards for determining proxy spread and limited smaller portfolios for credit valuation adjustment risk (OJ L 148, 20.5.2014, p.
 17) - note that this RTS does not deal with any assessment methodology.